cloudfoundry/docs-running-cf/managing-cf/usage-events-and-billing.html.md

 It is recommended that operators select their `after_guid` from an event far enough back in time to ensure that all hanging transactions finish.
 The exact buffer period depends on the expected transaction time of a particular Cloud Foundry installation, but 1 minute is typically sufficient to prevent data loss.

 ### External Warehouse
 To generate accurate billing information, Cloud Foundry operators will need to maintain their own, external data warehouses.
-These warehouses can persist app usage events for longer than their expiration period and prevent operators from having to continuously make expensive usage event queries.
+These warehouses can persist App Usage Events and Service Usage Events for longer than their expiration periods and prevent operators from having to continuously make expensive usage event queries.

 Commonly, operators generate aggregate billing events from the raw Cloud Foundry usage events to reduce the number of raw events they need to store.